4 Important Venture Capital Trends (2023-2025)

 In the first quarter of 2021, global venture funding reached an all-time record of $125 billion.

-1. The Number of Unicorns and VC Mega-Deals is Increasing
+1. The Number of Mega-Deals Continue to Increase

 It used to be a term that described a very small and exclusive cohort of private companies.
 That has now changed.